 One sixty-day extension to participants will be granted upon written request.
+No further extensions will be approved.
 The total search time will be for a maximum of one-hundred eighty calendar days.
-When the housing market is limited, the PHA may allow additional time on the Voucher until such barriers are removed and will assess Voucher time frame at least annually.

 Case Management Requirements

 As a condition of rental assistance, the HUD-VASH family must receive case management services from the VAMC.
 Failure to participate, without good cause will result in termination of HUD-VASH voucher assistance as verified by the VAMC.
 However, if the VAMC determines the family no longer requires case management services, the family will be offered continued HCV assistance and transferred to a Housing Choice Voucher pending funding availability so the HUD-VASH voucher may be used by another family referred by the VAMC.